sashaDoubov/info-theory-blog/main.md

 How does the reverse KL behave?
 The entropy term $H(Q_{\theta})$ grows larger when the distribution $Q_{\theta}$ is more spread out (recall: more spread out == more "uncertainty", leading to higher entropy).
 This term stops our approximated distribution $Q_{\theta}$ from being too narrow, since we are optimizing for the negative of this entropy term.

-The cross-entropy term behaves differently than in the forward mode KL case.
+The cross-entropy term behaves differently than in the forward KL case.
 Here's a visual example:

 ![](pictures/reverse_kl.jpg)